chidiwilliams/chidiwilliams.com/content/post/goto-reconsidered.md

 ### Conditional blocks

-The conditional jump instructions are also used in the conditional blocks like we have in if-else statements.
-Here's a program with a simple conditional outside a loop.
+Compilers also use conditional jump instructions for conditional blocks.
+Here's a program with an `if-else` structure outside a loop:

 ```c
 int main() {